MichalOpoka/ecfr/cfr/title-38-Pensions-Bonuses-Veterans-Relief/chapter-I-Department-Veterans-Affairs/part-20-Board-Veterans-Appeals-Rules-Practice/subpart-O-Revision-Decisions-Grounds-Clear-Unmistakable-Error/section-20.1405.md

 (b) *Evidence.* No new evidence will be considered in connection with the disposition of the motion.
 Material included in the record on the basis of Rule 1403(b)(2) (§ 20.1403(b)(2) of this part) is not considered new evidence.

-(c) *Hearing* - (1) *Availability.* The Board may, for good cause shown, grant a request for a hearing for the purpose of argument.
+(c) *Hearing*—(1) *Availability.* The Board may, for good cause shown, grant a request for a hearing for the purpose of argument.
 No testimony or other evidence will be admitted in connection with such a hearing.
 The determination as to whether good cause has been shown shall be made by the member or panel to whom the motion is assigned.

-(2) *Submission of requests.* Requests for such a hearing shall be submitted to the following address: Planning and Analysis (014), Board of Veterans' Appeals, P.O.
+(2) *Submission of requests.* Requests for such a hearing shall be submitted to the following address: Board of Veterans' Appeals, P.O.
 Box 27063, Washington, DC 20038.

 (d) *Referral to ensure completeness of the record.* Subject to the provisions of paragraph (b) of this section, the Board may use the various agencies of original jurisdiction to ensure completeness of the record in connection with a motion under this subpart.